Blanche Baker: Theatre

 In 1980–81, she originated the lead role in Edward Albee's stage adaptation of Vladimir Nabokov's novel Lolita.
 During out-of-town tryouts and in New York, the play was picketed by feminists, including Women Against Pornography, who were outraged by the theme of pedophilia.

 The troubled production opened on Broadway on March 19, 1981, after 31 previews and closed after only 12 performances.
 Frank Rich of The New York Times gave the play a bad review, terming it "the kind of embarrassment that audiences do not quickly forget or forgive."
 Baker was mentioned by Rich in only one line.
 "In the title role, here a minor figure, the 24-year-old Miss Baker does a clever job of impersonating the downy nymphet; she deserves a more substantial stage vehicle soon."

 People Magazine called Albee's Lolita "Broadway's Bomb of the Year" in an April 16, 1981, story.
 Baker was the real subject of the article, and People writer Mark Donovan said "the critics were almost unanimous on one point: Blanche Baker was an ingenue whose time had come," citing reviews of critics that had called her "breathtaking" and "beguiling."

 Baker originated the role of Shelby in the first production of Steel Magnolias Off-Broadway in 1987.

 Film

 Baker made her movie debut in the political drama The Seduction of Joe Tynan (1979).
 Other film appearances include Sixteen Candles (1984), Cold Feet (1984), Taking Chance (2009) and The Girl Next Door (2007).

+Teaching

+Baker is a Senior Faculty at the New York Film Academy, where she teaches in both the Acting and Musical Theatre Departments.

 Personal life

-Baker married movie director Bruce vanDusen on October 1, 1983.
+Baker married director Bruce vanDusen on October 1, 1983.
 They had three children before divorcing in 2002.

-Baker remarried in 2003, to Mark McGill.
+She remarried in 2003, to Mark McGill.
 They have one son.